All India Anna Dravida Munnetra Kazhagam: M. G. Ramachandran era (1972–87)

 In the 1984 general election, the party again aligned with the INC, and the alliance won 37 out of the 39 state parliamentary seats.
-In the 1984 assembly election, even with M.G.R.'s failing health and hospitalization, the party won the election in alliance with the INC. Many political historians consider M.G.R.'s persona and charisma at this point in time as "infallible" and a logical continuation of his on-screen "good lad" image, strengthened by his "mythical status" in the minds of the masses.
+During the 1984 assembly election, M.G.R. was in failing health and hospitalised in the United States for treatment, undergoing a kidney transplant; even though he was not in the country, the party won the election by winning 132 seats.
+M.G.R. returned to Tamil Nadu on 4 February 1985 following his recovery.
+He was sworn in as chief minister of Tamil Nadu for the third term on 10 February 1985.
+Many political historians consider M.G.R.'s persona and charisma at this time to be "infallible" and a logical continuation of his on-screen "good lad" image, strengthened by his "mythical status" in the minds of the masses.
 M.G.R. continued to enjoy popular support in his third term until his death.
-He died on 24 December 1987, and became the second chief minister in Tamil Nadu to die in office after Anna.
+He died on 24 December 1987 and became the second chief minister in Tamil Nadu to die in office after Anna.